 - Napoléon I (reigned 1804-1814, 1815) needs no introduction.
 Joséphine, Napoléon Complexes, Austerlitz, Elba, and Waterloo are all fairly well ingrained in the popular imagination.
 Began as an officer in the French revolutionary army.
 He called himself the Emperor of the French, was defeated in 1814 then 1815, and died in exile in Saint Helena.
 Aside from being one of the most brilliant generals of all time, Napoleon rebuilt France into a major European power, and created a system of law (the Code Napoléon) that proved instrumental in the development of many countries' modern legal systems.
 Contrary to popular rumor, he wasn't actually short, either — a misconception caused by conversion errors between the English and French measuring systems of the time, combined with his Affectionate Nickname "le petit caporal" (the little corporal) for his camaraderie with ordinary soldiers, and the fact that his elite Old Guard were all considerably taller than himself, making him look short by comparison.
 As it turns out, he was of average height for a man of his era.
 Go figure.

 - Napoléon II (reigned 1814 and 1815note ), better known as the King of Rome (the title his father gave him in 1811 in analogy to that of the Prince of Wales (England and the United Kingdom) and of the Prince of Asturias (Spain) and which he lost in 1814) or the Duke of Reichstadt (since 1818) was Napoléon's son by his second wife, the Archduchess Marie Louise of Austria (a niece of Queen Marie-Antoinette).
-After his father's death, he lived at his maternal grandfather's palace in Austria and never really ruled in France.
+After his father's first abdication, he lived at his maternal grandfather's palace in Austria and never ruled in France.
 He died in 1832, aged twenty-one.
 The ill-fated Emperor Maximilian of Mexico was rumored to be his biological son.

 Les Bourbons, ça recommence!